Two sides to Joint Ownership of the House with the Children

 Reasons to be Cautious about Changing Land Ownership

 If in the throws of a separation or contemplating breaking up the family unit, reconsidering defeating a spouse’s right to a share in the value of the family property, you are forewarned to seek the legal advice of a family law lawyer.
 Such actions will not be seen in a positive light.

 - Joint tenancy requires all owners to agree in writing for any future refinancing, encumbering of the title, or sale of the property.
 A child under the age of majority cannot legally own property and will require a legal representative to make decisions in the child’s best interests.
 Involving children in a family business or refinancing decisions may be inappropriate in the eyes of the law.
 If cash flow becomes an issue in the future serious repercussions may result.

-- The transfer of one half interest of a house to a minor child is simply tax inefficient.
-The child as co-owner may lose the tax advantages of the (2012) $5,000 Land Transfer Tax Credit http://bit.ly/15OlMrl and the Home Buyer’s Plan (HBP) http://bit.ly/19kS03k available for first time home owners.
+- The transfer of one-half interest of a house to a minor child is simply taxed inefficient.
+The child as co-owner may lose the tax advantages of the (2012) $5,000 Land Transfer Tax Credit http://bit.ly/15OlMrl and the Home Buyer’s Plan (HBP) http://bit.ly/19kS03k available for first-time homeowners.
 There will be a 50% loss of the principal residence exemption claimed for as long as the adult habitually resides in the house with the minor child.
 This partial exemption could impact the taxes payable by the estate if the adult predeceases the child during their residency in the house.

 - Potential beneficiaries may be uncomfortable with what may be perceived as a premature distribution of a parent’s or sibling’s estate to a minor child, one of many children or family members entitled to expect an inheritance.